matheoberger/Permasort/README.md

 ## A brand new API
 This is an innovating backend service for permaculture web tools' implementation.
 Made for simple use, this API is designed sort best vegetables to associate with the one you search.
-It uses wikipedia and ooreka parsing to collect data about anything you want to see grow well in your garden, field, parc, etc...
+It uses wikipedia and orreka parsing to collect data about anything you want to see grow well in your garden, field, parc, etc...
 See getting started for more informations.

 ## Getting started
 :arrow_down:   Download or clone the latest version and open it with visual studio code or your favorite IDE which support js and nodejs runtime environment.